-Japanese knotweed was in the news a few years ago when it emerged that some mortgage lenders refused applicants a mortgage if Japanese knotweed was found in a neighbouring garden.
+Japanese knotweed was in the news a few years ago when it emerged that some mortgage lenders refused applicants a mortgage if it was found in a neighbouring garden.
 However, such criteria have subsequently been relaxed and vary depending on the lender.

 How does Japanese knotweed spread?

-The plant does not produce seeds but rather reproduces via rhizome – underground stems that send out root systems.
+The plant does not produce seeds but rather reproduces via rhizomes – underground stems that send out root systems.